 Who Is This For?

-- Photographers and video editors: the 4K+ OLED with 100% DCI-P3 is the best display you can get in a laptop
+- Photographers and video editors: The 4K+ OLED with 100% DCI-P3 is the best display you’ll find in a laptop.
+I edit in Lightroom and DaVinci Resolve, and the colors are dead-on.

-- Designers and illustrators: touch display with pen support for Photoshop and Illustrator
+- Designers and illustrators: The touch display with pen support makes Photoshop and Illustrator work feel natural.

-- Professionals who take laptops to meetings: the premium build makes a better impression than a gaming laptop
+- Professionals who take laptops to meetings: The premium build makes a better impression than any gaming laptop.
+People comment on how this thing looks.

 Creative Workload Performance